Fort Griffin: History

 The original intent was to build permanent stone buildings, but throughout its 14-year existence, the fort retained a temporary appearance.
 Log houses called “picket” huts, tents, and rough frame structures were constructed as temporary shelter.
 The scarcity of materials, shortage of funds, and daily demands of military duty allowed for only six of the more than 90 buildings of the fort to be built completely of stone.

 Although considerable time was spent building and maintaining the fort, the majority of the time was spent defending and patrolling the frontier.
 Capt.
 Adna Chaffee fought the Comanche in a successful engagement in March 1868.
 Companies F, I, K, and L of the Sixth Cavalry were augmented when Lt.
 Col. S.B.
 Hayman's 17th Infantry arrived on 3 June 1868.

 The fort served as a starting point for many expeditions headed westward, and for a time, it had a substantial settled community that built up around it, catering to passing wagon trains and military personnel who sought saloons for entertainment during their free or off-duty hours.
 It is northeast of Abilene (established after 1880), the seat of Taylor County.

-By 1870, a very rough town called "The flat" sprang up just north of Fort Griffin, which eventually became a stop-off point for cattle drives headed north to Dodge City, Kansas.
-During that time, several notable characters and gunfighters of the Old West drifted through, including Wyatt Earp, Doc Holliday, Dave Rudabaugh, Pat Garrett known for killing outlaw William Bonney (better known as "Billy the Kid") and the brothers Bat, and Jim Masterson.
+By 1870, a very rough town called "the Flat" sprang up just north of Fort Griffin, which eventually became a stop-off point for cattle drives headed north to Dodge City, Kansas.
+During that time, several notable characters and gunfighters of the Old West drifted through, including Wyatt Earp, Doc Holliday, Dave Rudabaugh, Pat Garrett known for killing outlaw William Bonney (better known as "Billy the Kid"), and the brothers Bat and Jim Masterson.
 John Selman, who eventually became known for killing outlaw John Wesley Hardin, worked there and in surrounding counties as a deputy sheriff.

 General William Tecumseh Sherman and Inspector General Randolph B. Marcy visited the fort on 15 May 1871.

 Following the Red River War of 1874, the Comanche and Kiowa threat on the prairies waned, and rapid settlement by ranchers and farmer put Fort Griffin squarely in the settled area.
 Capt. j.B.
 Irvine, commanding Company A, Twenty-Second Infantry lowered the flag for the last time and marched to Fort Clark on 31 May 1879.

-Pop Culture
+In popular culture

+The opening scenes of the 1957 movie Gunfight at the O.K.Corral, in which Doc Holliday kills a man in a saloon fight while Wyatt Earp looks on, take place in Fort Griffin.

 Fort Griffin is the setting of the final scene in Cormac McCarthy's 1985 novel Blood Meridian.
 It is portrayed as a center of prostitution and violence.